amsterg/Speech-Modeling/README.md

 Running Models
 ===================
 Run any of the model file directly, each has info regarding how to run it.
+These files create an accent enocder model that generates accent embeddings.
+These can be plugged into a syntehsizer such as tacotron to generate accented voice.
 * Accent Encoder LSTM Model at [src/models/encoder.py](src/models/encoder.py)
 * Accent Encoder 1dConv Model at [src/models/encoder_conv.py](src/models/encoder_conv.py)
 * Accent Encoder LSTM Model wiht triplet loss at [src/models/encoder_trip.py](src/models/encoder_trip.py)